 This relates to the property at Unit 3, 63 Shepperton Road, Victoria Park which Variety WA Incorporated vacated during 2012.
-The property remains held for sale due to the level of inactivity in the current property market.
+As at 30 September 2013, the property was held for sale due to the level of inactivity in the property market at that time.